vichan7/lidar_IMU_calib/README.md

 # LI-Calib

 ## Overview
-This is a slightly modified version of APRIL Lab's [lidar_IMU_calib](https://github.com/APRIL-ZJU/lidar_IMU_calib) made for the MMPUG project at the CMU Biorobotics Lab.
+This is a slightly modified version of APRIL Lab's [lidar_IMU_calib](https://github.com/APRIL-ZJU/lidar_IMU_calib) made for the MMPUG project at the CMU Biorobotics Lab and to be used in collaboration with [lidar-imu-calib-docker](https://github.com/vichan7/lidar-imu-calib-docker).

 **LI-Calib** is a toolkit for calibrating the 6DoF rigid transformation and the time offset between a 3D LiDAR and an IMU.
 It's based on continuous-time batch optimization.
 IMU-based cost and LiDAR point-to-surfel distance are minimized jointly, which renders the calibration problem well-constrained in general scenarios.